Cargill/splinter-docs/community/planning/rest_api_authorization.md

 Identity providers will resolve a request's `Authorization` header to a client identity.
 These providers will be configured for the REST API based on the authentication types supported.
-For instance, Biome credentials authentication would provide its own identity provider, as would Cylinder JWT authentication and OAuth authentication.
-For more on OAuth authentication, see the [OAuth 2 REST API Authentication]({% link community/planning/oauth2_rest_api_authentication.md %}) document.
+For instance, Biome credentials authentication would provide its own identity provider, as would [Cylinder JWT authentication]({% link community/planning/cylinder_jwt_authentication.md %}) and [OAuth authentication]({% link community/planning/oauth2_rest_api_authentication.md %}).

-The identity providers used by the REST API are configured indirectly.
+The identity providers used by the REST API will typically be configured indirectly.
 When building the Splinter REST API, one or more authentication types will be configured; based on the authentication types configured, the appropriate identity providers will be created and used in the authorization guard.

 The interface for identity providers will be defined using the following Rust trait, located in the `splinter::rest_api::auth::identity` module: